 Usage of apps and external platforms

-For certain services I provide I use Jitsi.
+For certain services I provide I use Zoom or Skype.
 I also offer the possibility to stay in contact with each other via WhatsApp.
 For example, for a follow-up conversation regarding an intake, follow-up consultation or wellness plan sent by e-mail previously and that my customers may have questions about.

 Image and sound recordings and distribution